Qualitative Shift in Position Structure, and Strengthening Backwardation Across Tenors

 WTI $55–70 · Mixed

-Maintaining Distance from the Trump Trade — Market Self-Discipline in a Self-Adjustment Phase
+The Retreat of Policy Risk — Market Self-Discipline in a Self-Adjustment Phase

 Wait-and-see stance on auto tariff impact coexisting with safe-haven flows.
 Dissecting the buy/sell cycling within the $65–75 range shown in CFTC data.